cbasereferenceguide/cbasereferenceguide.github.io/docs/petscii/creative-platform.md

 # Creative platform

-Collected articles and links on PETSCII and its role across the Commodore line.
-These cover design choices, creative uses, and technical details that show how PETSCII shaped both software and culture.
-The page serves as a reference for anyone looking to explore PETSCII beyond the basics.
+Collected articles and links on PETSCII and its role in creative work.
+The material covers design choices, uses in art and software, and technical details that show how PETSCII influenced both software and culture.
+This page serves as a reference for those interested in exploring PETSCII beyond the basics.

 ## Links
 - [BBS PETSCII, 1986-1993 (WIP)](https://text-mode.org/?p=27470)